 EICS is sponsored by Wake Forest University School of Medicine and the National Heart, Lung and Blood Institute.

 Undergraduate students with an interest in earning their PhD in the biomedical sciences for a research career are encouraged to apply.
-EICS sponsorship includes travel, housing and a stipend.
+EICS sponsorship includes travel, housing and a stipend that requires a full-time, 40-hour work week commitment for the 8-9 weeks of the summer program.

 The EICS program seeks to provide students with intensive research experiences in the field of cardiovascular sciences and to help prepare them for future research efforts.